WorkInTheDark/WorkInTheDark.github.io/_pages/hobby.md

 I also love hunting for cool stuff and adding it to my collection.
 To list a few:
-- electronics and mechanics that show aesthetically pleasing designs
+- Electronics and mechanics that show aesthetically pleasing designs
-- diecast plane & car models
+- Diecast plane & car models
-- ties & cufflinks & rings
+- Ties & cufflinks & rings
-- books!
+- Books!

 <br>
 <br>